JayBo and Wismec have teamed up once again alongside Suck my Mod to bring you the Wismec Theorem RTA.

 They are rated for use at 30-70w, I found that 30w was a little on the weak side and 70w made the Wismec Theorem far too hot, the best results for me came in the 35-40w range.

-I was very impressed with the flavour and there is a decent amount of vapour as well, which I actually didn’t expect!
+I was very impressed with the flavour from my current go to, Wick Liquor Boulevard vape juice, and there is a decent amount of vapour as well, which I actually didn’t expect!

 The tank capacity is 2.7ml and this does not last long at all, it wicks juice very quickly and you will be refilling this tank very often throughout the day.